TBD54566975/web5-js/CONTRIBUTING.md

 # to see if there are any doc errors
 open .tbdocs/docs-report.md

-# to serve the generated docs locally using a static server (e.g. `npm i -g http-server`)
+# to serve the generated docs locally using a static server (e.g. `pnpm install -g http-server`)
 http-server .tbdocs/docs
 ```